flatironinstitute/cryoSBI/README.rst

         "BATCH_SIZE": 256
     }

+When training posterior for your own system, it's important to change THETA_SCALE and THETA_SHIFT.
+These two parameters normalize the conformational variable in cryoSBI.
+THETA_SHIFT and THETA_SCALE need to be adjusted according to the number of structures used in the prior.
+A good option is to set THETA_SHIFT and THETA_SCALE to the number of structures in the prior divided by two.

 Loading the posterior after training
 ------------------------------------
 After training the estimator, loading it in Python can be done with the load_estimator in the estimator_utils module.